Table of Contents

 Rummy 500

-In contrast, the objective of Rummy 500 is to score 500 points by melding cards and laying them off on other player’s melds.
+In contrast, the objective of Rummy 500 is to score 500 points by melding cards and laying them off on other players’ melds.
 A meld in Rummy 500 is any set or sequence, but unlike in Rummy, you can also lay off individual cards onto existing melds.
-The player who reaches the designated point total first and discards their last card wins the game.
+The player who reaches 500 points first wins the game!

 Also Read: Rummy Vs Poker